fbpx

 • Difficulty analyzing unknown words because of poor knowledge of phonetic rules and difficulty sequencing sounds.

-• Difficulty applying the phonetic rules from words that can be read to pseudowords that follow the same pattern but are not real words.
+• Difficulty applying the phonetic rules from words that can be read to pseudowords that follow the same pattern but are not actual words.

 • Vowel sounds are particularly troublesome.